The Astro-Zombies: Sequels

 Nearly 40 years after the film's release, Mikels would direct three low-budget sequels starting with 2004's Mark of the Astro-Zombies, 2010's Astro-Zombies M3: Cloned, and 2012's Astro-Zombies M4: Invaders from Cyberspace.
-Tura Satana would return for the second and third films but not the fourth.
+Tura Satana would return for the second and third films prior to her death in 2011.

 Influence

 American horror punk band the Misfits recorded a song titled "Astro Zombies", released on their 1982 album Walk Among Us.
 The lyrics, by frontman Glenn Danzig, were written from the perspective of mad scientist Dr. DeMarco.
 The film was spoofed in 2016 by comedians Michael J. Nelson, Bill Corbett, and Kevin Murphy for Rifftrax.